lunchboxer/article-keeper/static/articles-md/1109A-real-life-adventures-of-your-seafaring-ancestors.md

 1. What did European explorers travel the seas to find?

-   a) Freedom
+   a.
+Freedom
-   b) Adventure
+   b.
+Adventure
-   c) Riches and resources
+   c.
+Riches and resources
-   d) Knowledge
+   d.
+Knowledge

 2. Why did hard tack biscuits last a long time at sea?

-   a) They had extra nutrients.
+   a.
+They had extra nutrients.
-   b) They were made from special wheat.
+   b.
+They were made from special wheat.
-   c) They were extremely hard.
+   c.
+They were extremely hard.
-   d) They were kept in air-tight barrels.
+   d.
+They were kept in air-tight barrels.

 3. According to the article, what motivated people to choose piracy?

-   a) Patriotism
+   a.
+Patriotism
-   b) Religion
+   b.
+Religion
-   c) Opportunity and freedom
+   c.
+Opportunity and freedom
-   d) Loyalty to the queen
+   d.
+Loyalty to the queen

 4. Why did some bold women dress as men to join ship crews?

-   a) To disguise themselves as princesses
+   a.
+To disguise themselves as princesses
-   b) To find husbands
+   b.
+To find husbands
-   c) To overcome gender role limits
+   c.
+To overcome gender role limits
-   d) To appear wealthy
+   d.
+To appear wealthy

 5. How does the article show the legacy of seafaring ancestors?

-   a) Their maps helped future exploration.
+   a.
+Their maps helped future exploration.
-   b) They inspired beautiful paintings and literature.
+   b.
+They inspired beautiful paintings and literature.
-   c) They spread civilization across the world's oceans.
+   c.
+They spread civilization across the world's oceans.
-   d) All of the above.
+   d.
+All of the above.

 6. What is the main idea that the article communicates?

-   a) Scurvy was a sailor's worst enemy.
+   a.
+Scurvy was a sailor's worst enemy.
-   b) Pirates were completely savage and ruthless.
+   b.
+Pirates were completely savage and ruthless.
-   c) Seafaring men and women led daring, adventurous lives.
+   c.
+Seafaring men and women led daring, adventurous lives.
-   d) Explorers loved discovering new places.
+   d.
+Explorers loved discovering new places.

 ## Answer Key